1 T butter

 Preheat the oven to 350° F

-Spray two 8×11 bread loaf pans with your favorite non-stick spray.
+Spray two 8×4 (or 9×5) inch bread loaf pans with your favorite non-stick spray.
 In the photo, the meatloaf sits in 9×5 pans.

-Add the smashed Saltines, 3/4 cup ketchup, eggs, ground black pepper, and the cooled off sautéed veggies.
+Add the 3/4 cup ketchup, eggs, ground black pepper, and cooled off sautéed veggies.
 Mix again with your hands.

-Use your hands and mix the meat well with the rest of the ingredients.
-Then divide evenly between the two loaf pans.
+Use your hands (I am sensing a theme here) and divide the meat evenly between the two loaf pans.
+Press lightly to make the surface even.

 Mix together the 3/4 cup ketchup with brown sugar and mustard (using your hand is not required).
 Spread out thinly and evenly between the two loafs.

 Remove from the oven and let the meat stand in the pans for 10 minutes.